Microsoft Teams for Remote Work on Mac, iPhone, and iPad

 Good alternatives worth a look

 Teams is not the only way to run a remote team, and the right pick depends on what your company already pays for.
 If you live in Google Workspace rather than Microsoft 365, Google Meet is the more natural fit for calls, and we walk through that setup in our guide to using Google Meet on your iMac.
-For teams that want a lighter, chat first feel, Slack remains the friendliest option for fast conversation, though it leans on add-ons for the deeper file and video tools Teams bundles in.
+For teams that want a lighter, chat-first feel, Slack remains the friendliest option for fast conversation, though it leans on add-ons for the deeper file and video tools Teams bundles in, and Slack's own pricing has crept up over the years.
 Zoom is still the one to beat purely for video reliability if meetings are the bulk of your day.

-That said, if your files, calendar, and email already run on Microsoft, Teams is hard to argue against because everything connects without extra wiring.
+That said, if your files, calendar, and email already run on Microsoft, Teams is hard to argue against because everything connects without extra wiring, and you are likely already paying for it inside a Microsoft 365 plan.
 To see how it stacks up beside the rest of the lineup, browse our best productivity apps for Mac roundup, or explore the wider productivity app category to find the mix that fits how your team actually works.

 FAQ